 Any citizen may file a complaint with a school concerning the use of instructional materials.
-Instructional materials being questioned shall NOT be removed from use until the following informal and/or formal grievance procedures have been completed.
+Instructional materials being questioned shall NOT be removed from use until the fol- lowing informal and/or formal grievance procedures have been completed.

-Complaints shall be handled as follows: School Level - Informal
+Complaints shall be handled as follows:

+School Level - Informal

-- 1) The complainant shall first contact the teacher or library media specialist at the school site with the complaint.
+- The complainant shall first contact the teacher or library media specialist at the school site with the complaint.
 Every effort shall be made by the respective school center to resolve such issues at this level.
+Possible resolutions include talking to the complainant about why the title was selected for the collection and using Destiny to prevent future checkouts of the title (series, or author) by the student.
 If the issue is not resolved at this point, proceed to Step 2. - 2) The principal and appropriate staff member(s) should meet with the complainant to explain the criteria and procedures used to select materials and the role which the material in question has in that school's curriculum.
 If the complainant is not satisfied by the explanation and desires to file a formal complaint, that person may do so as follows: